dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

-In contrast, use cases where a hybrid scheme is used with e.g., EUF-CMA security assumed for both component schemes without prioritisation between them can use hybrid techniques for both functional transition and security transition, where it may not be known which algorithm should be relied upon.
+In contrast, use cases where a hybrid scheme is used with e.g., EUF-CMA security assumed for both component schemes without prioritisation between them can use hybrid techniques for both functional transition and security transition (i.e., a transisition to ensure security even if it may not be known which algorithm should be relied upon).

 ### **Proof Composability**